Chinese Zen Meditation Retreats, Silent Retreats

 Coronavirus/COVID-19

-We continue to take some precautions to reduce the risk of spread of COVID-19 infection at group events with shared accommodation, such as retreats.
+We continue to take some precautions to reduce the risk of spread of COVID-19 infection at group events with shared accommodation, by requiring testing before travelling to the event.

 Here is a copy of our Covid retreat plan (subject to amendment) which applies to our current programme of events.